You had to do something bad to wind up like this!

 I knew better.
 When I was a carefree bachelor stationed in Germany, I lived life to the hilt.
 I traveled a lot.
 I went out a lot.
 I charged a lot.

 So, when I came back to the States and sold my car, I paid cash for its replacement and used the remainder of the proceeds to pay off my credit card debt.
-I was debt free.
+I was debt-free.

-Just eighteen months later, I was on the phone with my soon to be fiancé, confessing to being saddled with five digits of credit card debt and only a semester into law school.
+Just eighteen months later, I was on the phone with my soon-to-be fiancé, confessing to being saddled with five digits of credit card debt and only a semester into law school.
 She, on the other hand, was a paragon of financial virtue and had no such consumer debt, only a car loan.

 Ugh.